tinaselenge/proposals/11x-new-kafka-roller.md

 	Topic: my-topic-519825123-1548488859	Partition: 8	Leader: 8	Replicas: 8,0,1	Isr: 8,0,1	Elr: 	LastKnownElr:
 ```

-When the batch size set to 1 by default, it took roughly 9 minutes and 10 seconds to roll all the brokers.
+When the maximum batch size set to 1 by default, it took roughly 9 minutes and 10 seconds to roll all the brokers.
 Duration of the rolling:
 ```
 cluster-d8799950-b-28cfea0b-0                      1/1     Running   0          11m